AnnieWannie/Photo_UploaderJS/README.md

 #### Currently in the work ToDo
-Want to implement displaying First Name, Last Name, and name of submitted image when called from the backend.
+Want to implement displaying attached to the submitted image when called from the backend.

 Also need to add style and flavor to the site; for the most part the website has substance now its time for a little style.

 ***Dependencies on Concurrently, Nodemon, Multer, React, and Express***